Loading lesson…

 The big idea: probability is a language for reasoning under uncertainty.
 Once you speak it, half of AI becomes less mysterious.

-What is the core idea behind "Probability for Beginners"?
+What is the main idea of "Probability for Beginners"?